Meijer: 2000s corporate restructuring

-In May 2007, the first LEED-certified Meijer store opened in the second phase of the Fairlane Green development in Allen Park, Michigan.
-In July 2007 Meijer announced to the Michigan press it would be "restructuring" its Team Leader management positions in all 181 stores, stating layoffs would be "minimal" and necessary "to handle more sophisticated products such as flat-screen TVs and high-priced wines".
+In May 2007, the first LEED-certified Meijer store opened, at Fairlane Green in Allen Park, Michigan.

+In July 2007, Meijer announced to the Michigan press it would be "restructuring" its Team Leader management positions in all 181 stores, stating layoffs would be "minimal" and necessary "to handle more sophisticated products such as flat-screen TVs and high-priced wines".
 Their spokesperson also said the changes were "not about a labor reduction", but fitting people into the right roles.
 No corporate staff or hourly workers were directly affected.
 In August 2007, the store announced they were cutting about 500 managers (12% of existing management staff).
 The 500 were given severance packages, while other managers were transferred to other stores or "reassigned to different positions".

-In 2009, the chain announced a new concept in the Chicago region called Meijer Marketplace which comprises smaller stores that focus more on grocery items and pharmacy.
-Four such stores were eventually opened, in Niles (2010), Orland Park (2010), Melrose Park (2011), and Berwyn (2012).
-The Niles store closed on June 18, 2016.
-The Melrose Park and Berwyn stores closed on June 17, 2017 (the Berwyn store space now houses Tony's Fresh Market, which had relocated from its previous location at the former Dominick's store in North Riverside in 2018), leaving the Orland Park store as the last remaining small-format Meijer in operation.
+2010s-2020s

 On November 25, 2011, Frederik Meijer died at the age of 91.

-In 2013, Meijer opened its 200th supercenter in Swartz Creek, Michigan.
+In May 2013, Meijer opened its 200th supercenter, in Swartz Creek, Michigan, followed in July by the first location in the city of Detroit, at the Gateway Marketplace development near the former Michigan State Fairgrounds.
+A second Detroit location opened in June 2015, on the former site of Redford High School in Northwest Detroit.